 \section{Introduction}

-The exponential growth of scientific literature has made it increasingly difficult for researchers to keep up with new developments through manual literature review.
-Automatic Survey Generation (ASG) systems leverage Generative AI, including Large Language Models (LLMs), Retrieval Augmented Generation (RAG)~\cite{lewis_retrieval-augmented_2020}, to curate relevant literature, synthesize diverse findings, and produce survey-style narratives.
-Existing ASG systems have evolved from pipeline-based approaches that streamline discrete literature review tasks~\cite{wang_autosurvey_2024,liang_surveyx_2025,wang_llmtimesmapreduce-v2_2025} to human-in-the-loop paradigms enabling iterative refinement~\cite{wen_interactivesurvey_2025,chao_llmmapreduce-v3_2025,zhang_deep_2025}, and finally to multi-agent systems that simulate collaborative survey workflows~\cite{liu_agentic_2025,shi_scisage_2025}, and commercial products such as Gemini Deep Research and Qwen Deep Research~\cite{qwen_qwen_2025} have emerged as general-purpose alternatives.
+The rapid growth of scientific literature has made it increasingly difficult for researchers to keep up with new developments through manual literature review.
+Automatic Survey Generation (ASG) addresses this challenge by combining Large Language Models (LLMs) with Retrieval-Augmented Generation (RAG)~\cite{lewis_retrieval-augmented_2020} to retrieve relevant papers and synthesize them into survey-style narratives.
+Existing ASG systems have evolved from pipeline-based approaches that streamline discrete literature review tasks~\cite{wang_autosurvey_2024,liang_surveyx_2025,wang_llmtimesmapreduce-v2_2025} to human-in-the-loop paradigms enabling iterative refinement~\cite{wen_interactivesurvey_2025,chao_llmmapreduce-v3_2025,zhang_deep_2025}, and finally to multi-agent systems that simulate collaborative survey workflows~\cite{liu_agentic_2025,shi_scisage_2025}.
+In parallel, commercial Deep Research products such as Gemini Deep Research~\cite{gemini_gemini_2025} and Qwen Deep Research~\cite{qwen_qwen_2025} have emerged as general-purpose alternatives.